LucyVers/LucyVers/README.md

 🎯 What I Focus On

-Memory architectures that respect privacy & GDPR
-AI governance frameworks for enterprise deployment Graph-based relationship modeling for complex systems Automated data quality with ML-powered pipelines
+Security-first architecture - Building systems where data protection isn't an afterthought Data resilience & recovery - Ensuring data accessibility and business continuity Memory architectures that respect privacy & GDPR from day one AI governance frameworks for responsible enterprise deployment Graph-based modeling for understanding complex system relationships Automated data quality with ML-powered pipelines